FREE TO START · iOS

 Sonnet researches the model.

-Known failures, service intervals, NHTSA recalls, regional price comps — grounded against public sources.
+Known failures, service intervals, NHTSA recalls, regional price comps, all grounded against public sources.

 You get the verdict.